5T33Z0/Clover-Crate/ACPI/README.md

 #### FixACST

-Some DSDTs can have a device, method or variable named `ACST`, but this name is also used by macOS 10.8+ to control C-States!
+Some DSDTs can have a device, method or variable named `ACST`, but this name is also used by macOS 10.8+ to control C-States for CPU Power Management!

 As a result, a completely implicit conflict with very unclear behavior can occur.
 This fix renames all occurrences of `ACST` to `OCST` which is safe.
 But check your `DSDT` first: search for `ACST` and check if it refers to Device `AC` (= Power Adapter) and method `_PSR` (= PowerSource) in some kind of way.